Law of noncontradiction: Aristotle

-Aristotle calls it "the most certain of all principles" in Metaphysics Book IV.
-Ever since, the law of non-contradiction has been high orthodoxy.
+Aristotle attempts several proofs of this law.
+He first argues that every expression has a single meaning (otherwise we could not communicate with one another).
+This rules out the possibility that by "to be a man", "not to be a man" is meant.
+But "man" means "two-footed animal" (for example), and so if anything is a man, it is necessary (by virtue of the meaning of "man") that it must be a two-footed animal, and so it is impossible at the same time for it not to be a two-footed animal.
+Thus "it is not possible to say truly at the same time that the same thing is and is not a man" (Metaphysics 1006b 35).
+Another argument is that anyone who believes something cannot believe its contradiction (1008b).

 However, note for Aristotle this seems a principle of metaphysics rather than one of logic.
 Aristotle notes his logic would still work even if the law of non contradiction were false.
 This seems to mean Aristotle's logic denies explosion and so is paraconsistent.

 Thomas Aquinas

 Thomas Aquinas argued that the principle of non-contradiction is essential to the reasoning of human beings ("One cannot reasonably hold two mutually exclusive beliefs at the same time") (Met.
 IV, lect.
 6).
 He argued that human reasoning without the principle of non-contradiction is utterly impossible because reason itself can't function with two contradictory ideas.
-Aquinas argued that this is the same both for moral arguments as well as theological arguments and even machinery (“the parts must work together, the machine can’t work if two parts are incompatible”).
+Aquinas argued that this is the same both for moral arguments as well as theological arguments and even machinery ("the parts must work together, the machine can't work if two parts are incompatible").

 Duns Scotus (Quaest. sup.
 Met.
 IV, Q. 3) and writer Francisco Suárez (Disp.
 Met.
 III, § 3) also follow the Aristotelian view about the law of non-contradiction.